Happy couple walking and carrying bags after shopping together

 Pros:

-• If cardholders make on-time payments and keep their balance low, joint credit card accounts may help build credit history.
+• If cardholders make on-time payments and keep their balance low, joint credit card accounts may help both parties build credit history.

-• Getting a joint credit card could help the person with a lower credit score secure credit and terms they may not have otherwise.
+• Getting a joint credit card could help the person with a lower credit score secure a credit line and favorable terms they may not have qualified for otherwise.

 Cons: